darragh3277/sorter/README.md

 ### Running Locally

 Sorter is a react app, to run locally you will need to have node installed.
-Clone the project to your machine, run npm install followed by npm start.
+Clone the project to your machine, run `npm install` followed by `npm start`.

 ### Testing

 There are some very basic tests included which I plan to add to.
-To run the tests run the following command

-### `npm run test`
+To run the tests run `npm run test`